-Note: If you get the "dataset in use" message when attempting to edit a member, use the F1 key to see who is using the member you are trying to edit.
-You will have to press the F1 key twice.
+Note: If you get the "dataset in use" message when attempting to edit a member, use F1 to see who is using the member you are trying to edit.
+You will have to press F1 twice.
 The second time will actually give the name of the job using the file that you are trying to edit.
 You can then go to the z/OS console and remove it by using the p or c command.